stephengold/jolt-jni/README.md

 [an MIT license][license].

-## Translating JoltPhysics applications into Java
+## Translating Jolt Physics applications into Java

-There’s close correspondence between the class/method names of JoltPhysics and jolt-jni.
+There’s close correspondence between the class/method names of Jolt Physics and jolt-jni.
 For example:

 + The `Body` class in jolt-jni will (eventually) provide all the functionality of the `Body` class in Jolt Physics.
-+ The `ConstBody` interface will include all the `const` methods of the JoltPhysics `Body` class, such as its `GetPosition()` method, which in jolt-jni is called `getPosition()`.
++ The `ConstBody` interface will include all the `const` methods of the Jolt Physics `Body` class, such as its `GetPosition()` method, which in jolt-jni is called `getPosition()`.

 Things become slightly more interesting when C++ templates and public member data are involved.
 For instance:

-+ An array of body IDs is `Array<BodyID>` in JoltPhysics;
++ An array of body IDs is `Array<BodyID>` in Jolt Physics;
   in jolt-jni it’s called a `BodyIdVector`.
-+ The `mConvexRadius` member of the JoltPhysics `BoxShapeSettings` class is accessed using `getConvexRadius()` and `setConvexRadius()` in jolt-jni.
++ The `mConvexRadius` member of the Jolt Physics `BoxShapeSettings` class is accessed using `getConvexRadius()` and `setConvexRadius()` in jolt-jni.

-For a couple well-known JoltPhysics examples,
+For a couple well-known Jolt Physics examples,
 [direct translations into Java](https://github.com/stephengold/jolt-jni/tree/master/src/test/java/testjoltjni/app) are provided.